The good news: it moves. The bad news: it’s The Dominators.

 The Dominators, on the other hand, are as butch as they come.

-And then Sue spots another Soap Star.
+And then Sue spots another soap star.

 Sue: The other Dominator is Mad Michael Moon from EastEnders.

 Sue: I love the way Zoe can’t be bothered going back to the TARDIS with the Doctor and Jamie.
-The writers don’t even try to contrive a reason it.
+The writers didn’t even try to contrive a reason it.
 How lazy can you get?

 Episode 2

 Jamie and the Doctor are captured by the Dominators and taken to their spaceship.
-Once inside, Jamie is subjected to a series of tests.

 Sue: This is just like Camp X-Ray – with the emphasis on camp.

-Sue: If the Dominators are so evil, and without a shred of pity, why did they just let Jamie and the Doctor go like that?
+Sue: If the Dominators are so evil, without a shred of pity, why did they let Jamie and the Doctor go like that?
 The Daleks would have exterminated or enslaved them without a second thought.

 Me: The Dominators literally haven’t got the energy.